-People were all over the place, as far as backgrounds, beliefs, ways of life, and in the context of the Civil War, allegiances.
+People were diverse, as far as backgrounds, beliefs, ways of life.
+And in the context of the Civil War, allegiances too.

 Blevins emphasized this reality with the introduction of a strange character named Elias Boudinot, who was the son of a Cherokee leader and a white woman.
 He was born in the Ozarks, raised with the Cherokee, educated in the Northeast, and published a “pro-slavery rag that not only lambasted abolitionists but championed education and industrialization.”
 The only thing typical about Boudinot and his mish-mash of allegiances was that, in the Ozarks during this time, there was little in the way of “typical”.

 "...the Ozark region was conflicted in the age of war and reconstruction.
 Occupying a liminal regional space, a cultural borderland, the Ozarks was part Southern, part Western, part Midwestern.
 Not completely at home in either the cultural South or the cultural North, the region fittingly and tragically found itself a literal borderland in 1861, straddling the line that demarcated the Confederacy from the Union but never neatly delineated secessionists from Unionists, thousands of each populating both sides of the old thirty-six-degree thirty-minute line as well as the hills of the Indian Territory.
 It was a blueprint for true civil warfare..."

 The book does ask the reader to have a foundational knowledge of Arkansas history and geography.
 But it is still very much read-able and enjoyable even if you’re iffy about the strength of your local history chops.
 (This book will take you miles towards developing that understanding, to be sure.)